athensresearch/athens/doc/adr/backend.md

 then we'd not store the semantic structure of data in Athens, rather the DAG structure of the DB. so just keep eye open for potential future integration.

+TODO: benefit of Solid is that there's already a bunch of pod hosting services;
+if backed by Solid, Athens would not have to maintain any infrastructure, just let users run on whatever pod they want (including self-hosted)

 ### TODO: fill more alternatives

 TODO: create overall table of alternatives considered X criteria